Lightning: Information for Workers

 - Assess the threat

 Although no place outside is safe during a storm, you can minimize your risk by assessing the lightning threat early and taking appropriate actions.
 For example, if you hear thunder, lightning is close enough to strike you.
 Stop what you are doing and seek safety in a building or metal-topped vehicle with the windows up.
-Also, try to follow the 30/30 rule for lightning safety.

 - Avoid tall structures